acidlemon/mirage-ecs/README.md

 `cookie_secret` section configures secret key for cookie authentication.

 When you configure `cookie_secret`, mirage-ecs sets a cookie to the browser after being authorized by other authentication methods.
-The cookie is used to authenticate the next request for webapi and reverse proxy to the target ECS tasks.
+The cookie is used to authenticate the next request for web browser access and reverse proxy to the target ECS tasks.

+When `/api/*` is accessed, mirage-ecs does not set a cookie to the clients.
+The `/api/*` paths allow authentication by token only.

 ##### `token` section